Laura Busson: Laura's Diary

 During October 2005, when the team were temporarily presenting The Chris Moyles Show, Laura's sister Mary Sayers (now Jones) who had found Laura's teenage diaries in her bedroom at her family house in York, was asked to read the diaries out on air.

 The team decided to carry this feature on again when they next covered for Moyles during January 2006 and began Season 2, entitled "The College Years".
-This season consisted of many weird and rude codes, and the revelation of her love of her piano teacher in 1996.
+This season consisted of the revelation of her love of her piano teacher in 1996.

-'Laura's Diary' became such a hit with Scott's listeners, it was moved to the afternoon show.
-Season 3 saw Laura meet Ben from her brother's band Monster Sunshine.
-They tried for a relationship but subsequently she moved to Glasgow for university.
+'Laura's Diary' became such a hit with Mills' listeners, it was moved to the afternoon show.

 In Season 4, Laura talks of troubles at university and the woes of attempting to have a long-distance relationship with Ben.
 The season ends with Ben dumping Laura by letter.

 Mills joked a couple of times during the readings that because Laura was "unlucky in love" he would make it his mission to help her.
 This led to the hit Radio 1 tour 'One Night With Laura' – an 'X Factor' style tour of the UK auditioning suitable boyfriends for Sayers.